 |---|---|---|---|

-| Grouping | Organize into categories | Collapsible sections by value | All rows visible in sections |
+| Grouping | Organize into categories | Collapsible groups with aggregations and nested grouping | All rows organized into groups |

 | Filtering | Show subset of data | Hide rows not matching criteria | Only matching rows visible |